Rogue Trader (book)

 Rogue Trader: How I Brought Down Barings Bank and Shook the Financial World is a book by Nick Leeson, who served four years in prison for fraud after bankrupting the London-based Barings Bank in 1995 by hiding $1.4 billion in debt he accumulated as a derivatives trader in Singapore.
-The book was released on February 19, 1996, by Little, Brown & Company.
+The book was released on February 19, 1996 by Little, Brown & Company.

 Film

 The book was made into a 1999 feature film of the same name.
-Following an interview with Nick Leeson in prison, Sir David Frost realized the potential for a movie and optioned the rights to Nick's story.
+Following an interview with Nick Leeson in prison, Sir David Frost realised the potential for a movie and optioned the rights to Leeson's story.

-Written and directed by James Dearden, the film stars Ewan McGregor (Nick Leeson) and Anna Friel (Lisa Leeson) and was executive produced by Sir David Frost.
+Written and directed by James Dearden, the film stars Ewan McGregor (Nick Leeson) and Anna Friel (Lisa Leeson) and was executive produced by Frost.
 Released in June 1999, it premiered in London one month prior to Leeson's release from prison in Singapore.
-Rogue Trader was released on 25 June 1999 in the UK and the US.
+Rogue Trader was released on June 25, 1999 in the UK and the US.
 It was distributed by Pathé in the UK and Cinemax in the US.